 The Best Coffee Maker Under 100

-Cuisinart DCC offers advanced technology with many programmable options.
-It allows you to turn on-off the machine with an easy switch.
+Cuisinart is a programmable coffee machine.
 The device also lets you set the water temperature with three max settings-low, medium, and high.

 Other advanced features include a 1-4 cups brewing option that allows you to brew only 4 cups with the same strength, coffee, temperature if you don’t want to brew the whole carafe of 12 cups.

 For its price, The Cuisinart coffee maker offers stainless steel housing and a golden filter that allows you to no longer purchase paper filters.